It is a sphingolipid found in animals’ membranes, particularly the myelin sheath.

-The plasma membrane of other cells is also abundant in sphingomyelin, although it is found largely in the exoplasmic leaflet of the cell membrane.
+The plasma membrane of other cells is also abundant in sphingomyelin, although it is mainly found in the endoplasmic leaflet of the cell membrane.

-However, there is some evidence that there may also be a set of sphingomyelin in the inner leaflet of the membrane.
+However, there is some evidence that sphingomyelin may also be set in the membrane’s inner leaflet.

 In addition, it has been discovered that neutral sphingomyelinase-2, an enzyme that breaks down sphingomyelin in ceramide, is located exclusively in the internal leaflet, suggesting that sphingomyelin may be present there.

-The function of sphingomyelin was not clear until it was discovered that it had a role in signal transduction.
-It has been discovered that sphingomyelin plays an important role in cell signaling pathways.
+The function of sphingomyelin was not apparent until it was discovered that it had a role in signal transduction.
+It has been found that sphingomyelin plays a vital role in cell signaling pathways.

-The synthesis of sphingomyelin in the plasma membrane by sphingomyelin synthase 2 produces diacylglycerol, which is a second lipid-soluble messenger that can pass through a signal cascade.
+The synthesis of sphingomyelin in the plasma membrane by sphingomyelin synthase 2 produces diacylglycerol, a second lipid-soluble messenger that can pass through a signal cascade.

 In addition, the degradation of sphingomyelin can produce ceramide that is involved in the apoptotic signaling pathway.

 It has been found that sphingomyelin has a role in cellular apoptosis when hydrolyzed into ceramide.
-Studies conducted in the late 1990s found that ceramide was produced in a variety of conditions that lead to apoptosis.
+Studies conducted in the late 1990s found that ceramide was produced in various conditions that led to apoptosis.

 The hypothesis was then raised that sphingomyelin hydrolysis and ceramide signaling were essential in deciding whether a cell dies.

-In the early 2000s, new studies emerged that defined a new role for the hydrolysis of sphingomyelin in apoptosis, which determines not only when a cell dies but how.
+In the early 2000s, new studies emerged that defined a new role for the hydrolysis of sphingomyelin in apoptosis, which determines when a cell dies and how.

 After further experimentation, it has been shown that if the hydrolysis of sphingomyelin occurs at a sufficiently early point in the route, the production of ceramide can influence either the rate and manner of cell death or in releasing blocks in later events.

-Sphingomyelin, as well as other sphingolipids, are associated with lipid microdomains in the plasma membrane known as lipid rafts.
+Sphingomyelin and other sphingolipids are associated with lipid microdomains in the plasma membrane known as lipid rafts.

-The lipid rafts are characterized by the fact that the lipid molecules are in the orderly phase of lipids, offering more structure and rigidity compared to the rest of the plasma membrane.
+The lipid rafts are characterized by the fact that the lipid molecules are in the orderly phase of lipids, offering more structure and rigidity than the rest of the plasma membrane.

-In the rafts, the acyl chains have a low chain movement, but the molecules have great lateral mobility.
-This order is due in part to the higher transition temperature of the sphingolipids, as well as to the interactions of these lipids with cholesterol.
+The acyl chains have a low chain movement in the rafts, but the molecules have excellent lateral mobility.
+This order is due in part to the higher transition temperature of the sphingolipids and the interactions of these lipids with cholesterol.

-Cholesterol is a relatively small nonpolar molecule that can fill the space between sphingolipids that is the result of large acyl chains.
+Cholesterol is a relatively small nonpolar molecule that can fill the space between sphingolipids resulting from large acyl chains.

-It is believed that lipid rafts participate in many cellular processes, such as membrane classification and trafficking, signal transduction and cell polarization.
+Lipid rafts are believed to participate in many cellular processes, such as membrane classification and trafficking, signal transduction, and cell polarization.
 Excess sphingomyelin in lipid rafts can cause insulin resistance.

-Due to the specific types of lipids in these microdomains, lipid rafts can accumulate certain types of proteins associated with them, thus increasing the special functions they possess.
-It has been speculated that lipid rafts are involved in the cascade of cellular apoptosis .
+Due to the specific lipids in these microdomains, lipid rafts can accumulate particular proteins associated with them, thus increasing their specific functions.
+It has been speculated that lipid rafts are involved in the cascade of cellular apoptosis.

 Abnormalities and associated diseases

 The biosynthesis of de novo sphingolipids is related to metabolic diseases.
-However, the mechanism is not yet clear.
+However, the mechanism is not yet precise.
 Sphingolipids are ubiquitous and critical components of biological membranes.

 Of the two types that involve sphingomyelinase, type A occurs in babies.
-It is characterized by jaundice, enlarged liver and deep brain damage.
-Children with this type rarely live beyond 18 months.
+It is characterized by jaundice, enlarged liver, and severe brain damage.
+Children of this type rarely live beyond 18 months.

-Type B involves an enlarged liver and spleen, which usually occurs in preadolescent years.
-The brain is unaffected Most patients have <1% normal levels of the enzyme compared to normal levels.
+Type B involves an enlarged liver and spleen, which usually occurs in the preadolescent years.
+The brain is unaffected.
+Most patients have <1% normal enzyme levels compared to normal levels.

-Patients with multiple sclerosis exhibit positive regulation of certain cytokines in the cerebrospinal fluid, particularly the tumor necrosis factor alpha.
+Patients with multiple sclerosis exhibit favorable regulations of specific cytokines in the cerebrospinal fluid, mainly the tumor necrosis factor-alpha.

 This activates sphingomyelinase, an enzyme that catalyzes the hydrolysis of sphingomyelin in ceramide; sphingomyelinase activity has been observed together with cellular apoptosis.

-An excess of sphingomyelin in the membrane of red blood cells (as in abetalipoproteinemia) causes an excess of lipid accumulation in the outer leaflet of the plasma membrane of red blood cells.
+An excess of sphingomyelin in the membrane of red blood cells (as in abetalipoproteinemia) causes a lot of lipid accumulation in the outer leaflet of the plasma membrane of red blood cells.